Invariant systems and character sheaves for graded Lie algebras: Introduction

-Our construction of character sheaves proceeds via the nearby cycle construction introduced by Grinberg~\cite{G1,G2} and further developed in~\cite{GVX1,GVX2}.
-This construction, applied to the adjoint quotient map $f$, followed by the Fourier transform, produces character sheaves which can be described in terms of representations of Hecke algebras of complex reflection groups at certain unequal parameters.
-The paper~\cite{GVX2} is written in the context of stable polar representations but its main point, the reduction of the description of the Hecke algebras to rank one graded Lie algebras, still works in the unstable case as we explain in Section~\ref{graded} of this paper.
-The point is that the computation of the Hecke relations is reduced to rank one considerations.
+To make the ``nearby cycle construction" we consider a general fibre $F$ of the adjoint quotient map $f^{-}:\Lg_{-1}\to\Lg_{-1}\inv K$.
+On the open $K$-orbit in $F$ we fix a clean $K$-equivariant local system $\cL_\chi$.
+We form the corresponding intersection cohomology sheaf $\IC(\cL_\chi)$, take its limit to the nilpotent cone $\cN_{-1}$ (the zero fibre of $f^-$), and then take the Fourier transform.
+We denote the limit by $P_\chi\in\on{Perv}_K(\cN_{-1})$ and its Fourier transform by $\widehat P_\chi\in\on{Perv}_K(\Lg_1)$.
+The irreducible constituents of $\widehat P_\chi$ are character sheaves by definition.
+It turns out that under our hypotheses the resulting sheaf $\widehat P_\chi$ is an intersection cohomology sheaf whose support is the entire $\fg_1$.
+We proceed as in~\cite{GVX2} to analyse the resulting local system on the generic locus of $\fg_1$ associated to $\widehat P_\chi$.
+The local system can be expressed in terms of a Hecke algebra of a complex reflection group with certain parameters.
+The parameters give the Hecke relations and determining these Hecke relations is a key to understanding the local system.

-The determination of the Hecke relations in rank one stable case was done topologically in~\cite{VX2}.
-This is feasible because the geometry in the rank one stable case is rather simple.
+In \autoref{nearby} we show how the determination of the Hecke relations is reduced to the case of semisimple rank one.
+The determination of the Hecke relations in semisimple rank one stable cases was done topologically in~\cite{VX2}.
+This is feasible because the geometry in those cases is rather simple.
 The fundamental invariant $f$, i.e. the map $f: \Lg_1 \to \La \slash W_\La \cong\bC$, is given by a monomial so that the null-cone is a (non-reduced) normal crossings divisor.
 In the unstable case the invariant $f$ is much more complicated and we do not know how to perform the calculation topologically.
-The main new idea in this paper is to do this calculation using invariant systems of differential equations.
+To perform this calculation we introduce an invariant system $\cM_\chi$.
+For the precise definition of $\cM_\chi$ see~\eqref{rk1 M}.
+Then in \autoref{sec-rank1g} we show that under very strong conditions on the zeros of certain b-functions the $\widehat P_\chi$ and the invariant system $\cM_\chi$ coincide generically and this allows us to use $\cM_\chi$ to obtain the Hecke relations from the b-functions.
+It is a small miracle that in the cases where cuspidal character sheaves exist the strong conditions on b-functions hold.
+Furthermore, explicit formulas for these b-functions can be deduced from calculations of b-functions of Fumihiro Sato~\cite{Saf} based on the study of zeta functions associated to prehomogenous vector spaces.
+The fact that we can explicitly obtain the b-functions we need from~\cite{Saf} was pointed out to us by Akihito Wachi.